-- 1. Remove engine-cutterdeck belt (see engine-cutterdeck belt replacement). - 2.
-Attach an extension to a 3/8" drive ratchet.
-Insert the ratchet extension in the square hole of the transaxle drive idler arm.
-Use the ratchet handle to rotate it enough to remove the transaxle drive belt. - 3.
-Install a new transaxle drive belt in the same manner as it was removed. - 4.
+- 1. Remove cutterdeck belt (see cutterdeck belt replacement). - 2.
+Disconnect wire I at clutch M. Remove bolts J and remove torque restraint. - 3.
+Using a ratchet with a 9/16" socket, place over nut at location P. Use the ratchet to rotate it enough to remove the transaxle drive belt. - 4.
+Install a new transaxle drive belt by performing these steps in reverse order. - 5.
 Inspect the fans.
 Replace if worn or damaged.
-Torque transaxle pulley nut to 28.3-41.6 ft-lbs (38-56 Nm). - 5.
-Reinstall engine-cutterdeck belt (see engine-cutterdeck belt replacement).
+Torque transaxle pulley nut to 28.3-41.6 ft-lbs (38-56 Nm). - 6.
+Reinstall cutterdeck belt (see cutterdeck belt replacement).